Loading

 Is it safe to drive with ABS and brake light on Toyota?

-- Consult a Professional: It is crucial to have your vehicle inspected by a qualified mechanic as soon as possible.
-They can diagnose the issue and recommend necessary repairs.
+It is crucial to have the vehicle inspected by a qualified mechanic as soon as possible to diagnose and resolve the underlying issue causing the ABS and brake light warnings.

 Why is my ABS and brake light coming on?